IRS Taxes. Security. Together. Tax Tip Number 12, January 9, 2017

 - If you are an identity theft victim whose tax account is affected, review Identity Protection for details.

-Publication 4524, Security Awareness for Taxpayers, outlines this information.
+Publication 4524, Security Awareness for Taxpayers (PDF), outlines this information.
 Consider printing and sharing this form with your family, friends, clients or employees.

 This tax tip concludes the 2017 filing season Security Awareness Tax Tip series, which is part of the Taxes.
 Security.
 Together. public education campaign.
 This is a joint effort by the Security Summit partners, which includes the IRS, state tax agencies and the private-sector tax industry.